-Since the 18th-century people could apply enamel on metal objects.
-And when the industry and mass production grew on one point people could even make machine-made enamel objects.
+Since the 18th century, people could apply enamel on metal objects.
+And when the industry and mass production grew at one point people could even make machine-made enamel objects.

 The technique of enameling is older, much older.
 The Persians and the Egyptians already know how to make jewelry using the enamel technique and pottery but also the death mask of Toetanchamon is partly made of enamel.

-Cloisonné, what means ‘cell’ in French.
-The artists made like ‘dams’ from metal or gold and the enamel was applied between the ‘dams’.
-The dams were like raised dikes that kept the enamel on one spot.
+Cloisonné, which means ‘cell’ in French.
+The artists made ‘dams’ from metal or gold and the enamel was applied between the ‘dams’.
+The dams were like raised dikes that kept the enamel in one spot.
 In Europe, the Middle East, and East Asia this technique was popular.
 This started in the Near East, in about the 3rd century BC.

 Champlevé means ‘raised field’ in French.
 Using this technique means that you have a solid plate (mostly of gold) and you cut pits according to the design.
 The pits were filled with enamel, and later with gemstone (that’s more my thing!).
 The ancient Celts seem to have started with this technique.

 Fabergé, the French jewelry designer who made the special Eastern Eggs for the Russian Tsar, and René Lalique, another French jewelry designer were masters in the cloisonné technique.